seecloud/docs/docs/architecture.rst

 * Bootstrap (once)

-  * Setup Site-to-Site (if possilbe)
+  * Setup Site-to-Site (if possible)
-  * Run OSS Tooling ISO on 3+ VMs or Baremetal servers
+  * Run OSS Tooling ISO on 3+ VMs or bare-metal servers
   * Copy latest releases of OSS Tooling docker images
   * Fix inventory of ansible and run it